 - The Important Documents Checklist

 This tool lists all important documents of the primary caregiver, along with their locations.
 Can you imagine if you passed away suddenly and your family members who are devastated, heartbroken and just sick with grief, had to be running up and down, playing detective and trying to figure out if you had any important documents and where in the world you hid them?
 That is just plain unnecessary stress for your family.
 That is why we are offering you the Important Documents Checklist for FREE.
-Just sign up below (please check your email after you have signed up):
+Just sign up HERE (please check your email after you have signed up).

 We implore you to use this tool.
 Take 5 minutes today and start filling out this checklist…your family will be grateful.

-3. Test The Plan While You Are Still Alive
+3. Test the Plan While You Are Still Alive

 What could be better than making a plan for your loved one who has Down’s Syndrome and then actually putting that plan into action now to see if it works or not?
 Imagine there’s a single mom who has three children…the youngest has Down’s Syndrome.
 Her eldest child has agreed to take over as primary caregiver once the mom has passed on.
 The mom is now in her sixties, her eldest in her late thirties and the youngest is twenty-five.